vyomthakkar/ece470finalproject/README.md

 - Download and install CoppeliaSim if you haven't already.
 - Open the "trash-collection.ttt" scene
 - At the top bar click Simulation -> Start simulation
-- Observe the results on the graph.
+- Observe the results on the graph within CoppeliaSim.
 - Click Simulation -> Stop simulation